 Student Success

 The department assesses student success in the classroom and in internships and professional activities.
 The department monitors internship experiences and student skills that align with our ACEJMC accreditation through its Internship Coordinator.
 After surveys of students and employers, a report is provided each semester for assessment to see how students rated in the internship work.
-Of all Spring 2020 graduates, nearly 94% had an internship or relevant experience in the field before graduating.
+Of all Spring 2020 (should this read Spring 2021 graduates??) graduates, nearly 94% had an internship or relevant experience in the field before graduating.

 The department also will continue its longstanding support for active clubs – The Dr. Julie Henderson PRSSA Chapter, Advertising Club, Society of Professional Journalists and Photo Club – and related organizations, such as The Advance-Titan.